xwmx/nb/README.md

 |_| |_|\___/ \__\___||___/
 ```

-A simple, portable, command line note-taking and syncing tool that stores data in markdown files that are automatically versioned with git.
+A simple, portable, command line note-taking and syncing tool that stores data in markdown files automatically versioned with git.

 ## Usage